oswida/cairn-pl/docs/equipment-list.md

 ## Hirelings - Mercenary

-First value means a wage per a week, second one is treasure percentage in parentheses (can be negotiated).
+First value means a wage per a week, second one is treasure percentage (can be negotiated).

 | Mercenary                   | Wage per week | Mercenary              | Wage per week |
 | --------------------------- | ------------- | ---------------------- | ------------- |